Canning Smoked Fish

 Gather your canning supplies:

-For this recipe, use more water in your pressure canner than normal.
+• Use more water in your pressure canner than normal.
 Add 4 quarts water to the pressure canner.
-This is important according to the USDA recommendations.
-It changes the heating up and cooling down times.
+The water level is higher and may reach the screw bands.
+That is ok.

-Process pints or half pints 1 hour 50 minutes.
-Do not can this in quarts.
-There are no tested methods for quarts.
+Process pints or half pints 1 hour 50 minutes at your required pressure.
 Don’t forget to adjust your pressure for your altitude using the chart below.

 Recipe Card